 Few people enjoy vacuuming, but to spend time pushing a vacuum cleaner around, only to find that your floor is still covered in dust, dirt and grit – well, it sucks … unlike your vacuum!
 That’s why ensuring you purchase a vacuum cleaner that’s up to the task really matters.

 And it’s clear that most Kiwi consumers agree.
-In our awards research, Performance is cited by well over a third of respondents (38%) as the biggest influencing factor in their satisfaction with their choice of vacuum.
+In our awards research, Performance is cited by close to half of respondents (45%) as the biggest influencing factor in their satisfaction with their choice of vacuum.

 Here is the full rundown of what the vacuum cleaner consumers in our survey said were the main things they considered when rating their purchases: